EconometricInstitute/feb22012-programming-website/data/week3/2-methods.md

 How many times?
 **7**
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!
-In a hole in the ground there lived a method
+This method speaks!

 </sample-output>